taskiq-python/taskiq/docs/guide/message-format.md

 :::

 ### Formatters

 Formatters define the format of the message.
 It might be useful if you'd like to send a task to a celery worker for a different project.
-You can do it in seriazier as well, but formatters give you correct type hints.
+You can do it in serializer as well, but formatters give you correct type hints.

 By default we use a formatter that dumps the message to dict and serializes it using serializer.
 But you can define your own formatter to send a message in any format you want.
 To define a new formatter, you have to subclass the TaskiqFormatter class and implement `dumps` and `loads` methods.
 As an example, you can take a look at the `JSONFormatter` from `taskiq.formatters` implementation.